dotnet/csharplang/spec/conversions.md

 The assignment to `d1` implicitly converts the method group `F` to a value of type `D1`.

-The assignment to `d2` shows how it is possible to create a delegate to a method that has less derived (contra-variant) parameter types and a more derived (covariant) return type.
+The assignment to `d2` shows how it is possible to create a delegate to a method that has less derived (contravariant) parameter types and a more derived (covariant) return type.

 The assignment to `d3` shows how no conversion exists if the method is not applicable.